Administrator Superior of Wallis and Futuna

-The Administrator Superior of Wallis and Futuna is the representative of the President of France in Wallis and Futuna.
+The Administrator Superior of Wallis and Futuna (French: Administrateur supérieur de Wallis-et-Futuna) is the representative of the French State in the collectivity of Wallis and Futuna in the Pacific, with the rank of prefect.
 The current Administrator Superior is Hervé Jonathan, since 11 January 2021.

-The post was created in 1961, after Wallis and Futuna become a French overseas territory.
+The post was created in 1961, after Wallis and Futuna became a French overseas territory.
 In 2003, the status was changed to that of an overseas collectivity.

-For French representatives in Wallis and Futuna from 1887 until 1961, see: Resident of Wallis and Futuna.